radubr/NanoSpacer/README.md

 # NanoSpacer
 NanoSpacer is a 3D medical visualization of a nanorobot (nanobot) and red blood cells from the circulatory system with vessels (arteries, veins) of a human body.

-This is done in the game engine Unity (v5.0.0f4 Personal) as a project for the "Realistic Multimedia and Animation" course.
+This was done in the game engine Unity (v5.0.0f4 Personal).

 # How to play
-<strong>Goal:</strong> Collect all the red blood cells with the bot.
+<strong>Goal:</strong> Save the human by collecting all the red blood cells with the bot.
+Use the laser beam to guide the bot to the cells and avoid the enemy or else the human dies.
+When you are right above a cell press the <strong>space bar</strong> in order to release the medicine.
+If successfully the cell will become black.
+Cure all the red blood cells and you win the game by saving the human.

 Move the bot with these keyboard keys: